 Always Verify the Website

 Scammers create bogus sites with the hopes of stealing information or selling products that are inferior knockoffs.
 You can easily avoid falling for this by ensuring that the URL of the website is legit, and that your connection is secure.
 Never enter sensitive information onto an online form unless you see both “https” and a green padlock.

 It Really is Too Good to be True

 We hate to break it to you, but if an 80-inch TV is being sold for the price of an eight-inch tablet, you’re getting scammed.
 And these “too good to be true” deals won’t always be that obvious.
-Just a few weeks ago, we saw a scam targeting the release of the iPhone X. A savvy shopper knows how to spot these.
+A couple years ago, we saw a scam targeting the release of the iPhone X. A savvy shopper knows how to spot these.
 As a general rule, don’t click on suspicious links, never give out personal information unless you’ve verified the source, and use common sense.

 Keep an Eye on Your Accounts

 Regardless of where you do your shopping, routinely log in to your bank accounts to ensure that there are no unauthorized or additional charges.
 Most credit card companies will reimburse any fraudulent activity, but you don’t want to wait until the new year to check.
 Keep your receipts handy and keep an eye on your financials!

 As you can see, most of this is common sense security—a non-technical approach that is easy for everyone.
 And even though the theme is focused on holiday shopping, the big picture (security-savvy individuals) should be your focus year-round!

 - Tis the Season for Holiday Shopping Scams - December 11, 2019

 - iPhone Privacy: It’s Not That Simple - November 7, 2019